skotschi/skotschi/README.md

 # Steffen Kotschi 🐻

-Hello, my name is Steffen – I am a UX designer at IBM iX in Germany.
+Hello, my name is Steffen – I am a UX designer at IBM iX in Hamburg  Germany.
 I also study *Leadership in Digital Innovation* at Berlin University of the Arts.

 ## Things I enjoy working with 👨‍💻

-- Sketch
 - Figma

 ## Things I want to learn 👨‍🎓